George Cadle Price: Early life and education

 George Price was born in Belize City in what was then British Honduras, to William and Irene Secilia Price.
-His father was an auctioneer and the family could trace their roots back to Scotland and also to the indigenous Maya peoples.
+His father was an upper middle-class Creole businessman and officer of partial Scottish descent.
+His mother was a woman of mixed Maya and Mestizo descent from Orange Walk who had later moved to Belize City following the death of her mother.
 He was the third eldest child and had eight sisters and two brothers in total.
+Price lived in the Price family house on Pickstock Street in the North Side of Belize City, and the family had five servants including a cook and maid.

 Price received his early education at Holy Redeemer Primary School and St. John's College High School (SJC).
 He survived the hurricane of 1931 which destroyed SJC at Loyola Park, swimming away from the wreckage.
 Under the Jesuits, he was exposed to the teachings of Catholic social justice, in particular the encyclical Rerum novarum.
 Upon graduation, the young Price felt a call to the priesthood, so he went to study abroad, first attending Saint Augustine's Minor Seminary in Mississippi, United States, and later the Mayor Seminario Conciliar in Guatemala City.
-Throughout his life Price remained a devout Roman Catholic and attended Mass daily.
+Witnessing the development of Guatemala compared to British Honduras at the time radicalized Price as he believed that the British were holding the colony back from achieving the development of its Central American neighbors.

 The war in Europe prevented him from completing his studies in Rome and, instead, George Price returned to Belize.
-He was hired by local businessman Robert Sidney Turton as his private secretary.
+Price never went on to become a priest, although throughout his life Price remained a devout Roman Catholic and attended Mass daily.
+Upon his return to Belize he was hired by local businessman Robert Sidney Turton as his private secretary.
 Price also contributed to the Belize Billboard, then run by Philip Goldson.